Pranav-Rama/M2-Robotics-Project/Readme.md

 <p align="center">
 <img src="Resources/Images/Images/task3_rostopicecho.png"/></p>

-<p align="justify">For implementing the Task3, we will be using the ROS Packages follow_waypoints by daniel snider for demonstrating how we can publishing the goal throught the terminal to reach the goal.
+<p align="justify">For implementing Task3, we will be using the ROS Packages follow_waypoints by daniel snider for demonstrating how we can publishing the goal through the terminal to reach the goal.
 We will start by running our start_navigation launch as below:

     roslaunch t3_navigation start_navigation.launch
 Then we will launch the follow waypoints packages to start the waypoint server.
 The server will subscribe to the /initialpose topic and store the pose until it asked to send to ***move_base*** to be executed.
 Run as follows:

     roslaunch follow_waypoints follow_waypoints.launch
-After running that, see in RViz and add the PoseArray element and subscribe it to topic of /waypoints as you can see in figure below to show all the waypoints that we will set.
+After running that, see in RViz and add the PoseArray element and subscribe it to the topic of /waypoints as you can see in the figure below to show all the waypoints that we will set.
 <p align="center">
 <img src="Resources/Images/task3_posearray.png"/></p>

-After that use the 2D Pose Estimate in RViz for the pose initiliazation of the turtlebot 3 burger and set the goal for the robot to follow:
+After that use the 2D Pose Estimate in RViz for the pose initialization  of the turtlebot 3 burger and set the goal for the robot to follow:
 <p align="center">
 <img src="Resources/Images/task3_waypoint set.png"/></p>